CQUCS96/S0264360-COIT12206-2026T1/Week3/README.md

 # Week 3 – Routing Basics

-Here I looked at routing tables and how Linux decides where to send packets.
-I used `ip route` to see the default routes and tested how traffic moved between devices.
-It helped make sense of how routers think.
+Here I looked at basic captures and netcat to send messages in a terminal

 ## Included
+- pcap file
-- Routing table screenshots
+- Verification screenshots
-- Notes on what each route means
-- Connectivity tests